Court hears Nun’s Network’s religious freedom case HHS mandate forces Catholic network to violate faith or pay crippling fines

 Washington, D.C. – Minutes ago, Eternal Word Television Network (EWTN), the global Catholic television network founded by a cloistered nun, had its religious freedom case heard in court. (see video).

-“The government is threatening a religious ministry with millions of dollars in fines for following its faith,” said Lori Windham, Senior Counsel of the Becket Fund for Religious Liberty and lead attorney for EWTN.
+“The government is threatening a religious ministry with millions of dollars in fines for following its faith,” said Lori Windham, Senior Counsel of Becket and lead attorney for EWTN.
 “Eternal Word Television Network spends all day every day expressing its Catholic beliefs worldwide in TV, radio, and print; it hosts daily masses at a shrine on its grounds, which are held by monks that live there.
 Yet the government says EWTN is not religious enough to have the freedom to practice what it preaches.
 That’s wrong.”

 EWTN, the world’s largest religious media network, is challenging the government’s HHS mandate, which is forcing the Catholic network to violate its deeply held religious convictions or pay crippling IRS fines.
 Last July, the Eleventh Circuit Court of Appeals granted emergency protection to EWTN.
 Today, the Court heard oral argument in this case because the government wants to remove that protection.